coloradical/SummitPlan/README.md

 * Overall interactive map showing where all the 14ers are

 ## File Structure
-Most of our app was setup and organized using the Ruby on Rails convention.
-Two files hold the main source code for this project:
+Most of our app was setup and organized by the Ruby on Rails installation.

+Two files hold the main html source for the project:

-Main Homepage: app/views/fourteeners/index.html.erb
+Main Homepage: `app/views/fourteeners/index.html.erb`

-Fourteener Specific Page: app/views/fourteeners/shows.html.erb
+Fourteener Specific Page: `app/views/fourteeners/shows.html.erb`

+Both of these files inherit structure from the application html page found at: `app/views/layouts/application.html.erb

 ## Installation
 You can easily install and set up this project thanks to containerization from [Docker](https://docker.com)!